Prof. Patrick Callaghan

 Telephone:020 7815 7902

-Professor Patrick Callaghan is the Dean of the School of Applied Sciences and Professor of Mental Health Sciences at LSBU.
+Professor Patrick Callaghan is the Dean of the School of Applied Sciences and Professor of Mental Health Science at LSBU.

 He specialises in psychosocial interventions for mental health and wellbeing.
 He was previously Dean of Health Sciences at the University of Nottingham and Non-Executive Director of the Nottinghamshire Healthcare Foundation Trust.
-He chairs the NIHR Funding panel for Integrated Clinical Academic Career Awards for nurses, midwives and allied health professionals and is the Research Executive Member of the UK Council of Deans for Nursing, Midwifery and Allied Health Professionals.
+He chaired the NIHR Funding panel for Integrated Clinical Academic Career Awards for nurses, midwives and allied health professionals between 2015-2017 and was the Research Executive Member of the UK Council of Deans for Nursing, Midwifery and Allied Health Professionals 2015-2018.

 He was Associate Director (Research Engagement) at the NIHR Clinical Research Network (Mental Health) 2012-2016 and was Visiting Professor in Mental Health at Trinity College Dublin, Ireland 2006-2012.

 He has held Visiting Scholar appointments at the University of Poznan, Poland and Kwazulu-Natal University, South Africa.

 He was the first elected Chair of Mental Health Nurse Academics UK and sits on the steering committee of Horatio: The European Association of Mental Health Nursing.
 He is a Professorial Fellow of the Institute of Mental Health, Nottingham.